-It’s been a particularly difficult decision for our business to announce this proposal.
+It’s been a particularly difficult decision for our business.
 We recognise the significant history of Cadbury in Dunedin and its importance to the local community.

 While we have invested over $80 million in the factory in the last 10 years and the team is performing well, the factory is a long way from its main market and the volume is small across a complex range of products.

 We've absorbed the higher costs for a long time, however the international confectionery industry has never been more competitive.

 To view the closure announcement media release, please click here.